daryllundy/nord-design-system/README.md

 - **🔌 Zero Dependencies**: Pure CSS and Vanilla JS.
 No build step required.
 - **💾 Theme Persistence**: Remembers user preference via `localStorage`.

+## 🤖 Agentic AI Usage

+This kernel is optimized for use with Agentic AI coding workflow.
+If you are using an AI assistant (like Cursor, Windsurf, or generic LLM agents) to build your web app, you can "theme" your entire application by providing the agent with the **[AGENT_USAGE.md](AGENT_USAGE.md)** file.

+This allows the AI to:
+1. Understand the visual language of Nord immediately.
+2. Use the correct utility classes and component structures without guessing.
+3. adhere to the design system's constraints (tokens, spacing, radii).

+Simply add `AGENT_USAGE.md` to your project's context or system prompt to instruct the agent to "Build using the Nord Design System Kernel".

 ## Quick Start

 ### 1. Download the Kernel